Tallassee, Alabama: Geography

-Tallassee is located at (32.539402, −85.893061).

 According to the U.S. Census Bureau, the city has a total area of 10.2 sqmi, of which 9.6 sqmi is land and 0.5 square miles (1.4 km^{2}, 5.21%) is water.

 Tallassee is located in the densely forested Emerald Mountains, a small southeastern chain of the Lower Appalachians.
 It is bordered by two major rivers: the Coosa River to the west, and the Tallapoosa in the east.
 The Tallapoosa River also serves as the dividing line between two counties and towns: the City of Tallassee (Elmore County) and East Tallassee (Tallapoosa County).

 The Alabama Power Company began to develop the Tallapoosa River in 1923 and in the following ten years three power plants built by the Alabama Power Company were built along the Tallapoosa River.
 Composed of the Thurlow Dam, the Yates Dam, and Martin Dam, these power plants have a combined capacity of 269,000 horsepower.

 Tallassee is served by State Highway 14, which runs northwest-northeast through the town, and State Highway 229, which runs northwest–south.
 AL-14 leads east 15 mi (24 km) to Notasulga and west 22 mi (35 km) to Wetumpka.
 AL-229 leads north 15 mi (24 km) to Alabama State Route 63 northeast of Wetumpka, and south 8 mi (13 km) to Interstate 85 at exit 26.

 Tallassee Municipal Airport serves general aviation.